Overview of diseases

 - Products in preclinical development targeting ophthalmic and neurodegenerative diseases

 Visit www.clinicaltrials.gov and search for “GenSight Biologics” to learn more about our ongoing clinical trials listed below.

 GS010: Phase 3 gene therapy product candidate for treatment of treatment of LHON due to ND4 mutation

-- Phase I/II: Safety Evaluation of Gene Therapy in Leber Hereditary Optic Neuropathy (LHON) Patients
+- REVEAL: Phase I/II Clinical Study for Safety Evaluation of Gene Therapy in Leber Hereditary Optic Neuropathy (LHON) Patients

 - RESCUE: Efficacy Study of GS010 for the Treatment of Vision Loss up to 6 Months from Onset in LHON Due to the ND4 Mutation